Vicwel1/Cohort-Formation-LettuceMeet/README.md

 ### Step 3: Generating cohorts
 There are two different ways to generate cohorts.

-- **For homogeneous applications:**
+#### For homogeneous applications:

-If your LettuceMeet data contains applicants for only one course, use cohort_formation_GUI.py.
+If your LettuceMeet data contains applicants for only one course, you can use cohort_formation_GUI.py.
 This script requires no modifications; simply run it to open a user interface as shown below:

 <img width="40%" alt="windowgui" src="https://github.com/Vicwel1/Cohort-Formation-LettuceMeet/assets/124055472/2b1848f0-3778-41b4-9bc1-aa15da15b110">